-Many of our clients have had experiences with communities ― some DIY, some full service, and some that more closely resemble ‘panels’ with large sample and no member-to-member interaction ― and have often run into issues with getting, and keeping, the community members engaged.
+Many of our clients have had experiences with communities ― some DIY, some full-service, and some that more closely resemble “panels” with a large sample and no member-to-member interaction ― and have often run into issues with getting (and keeping) community members engaged.

 Do you have an issue with member engagement?
-Ask yourself these two questions:
+Ask yourself:

 - Are members contributing to the community in both incentivized and unincentivized ways?